artainmo/machine-learning/README.md

 If the data is linearly separable, you do not need any deep layers.
 Deep layers allow for non-linearity like polynomials would, when polynomials get too complicated neural networks come in.
 One layer is similar to linear/logistic regression without polynomials.

 In general one hidden layer is sufficient for the majority of problems.
-The word deep learning a sub-field of machine learning refers to this.

 More deep layers increase the complexity of the neural net which increases computational cost and slows down convergence, but they can improve precision, sometimes too much whereby they create overfitting if data is scarce.

 For the number of nodes per layer a pyramid structure is used, whereby the number of nodes is highest at input each following deep layer is lower than the prior one and lowest at ouptut.

-## LEARNING RATE

-Test to find out what learning rate is best, default learning rate used is 0,01.
-Learning rate is denoted as alpha.

-When alpha is too small algorithm needs to perform more steps until convergence and become slower.
-When alpha is too big potentially no convergence or less precision as it will hover over the minima.
+This is a proven node structure to use, but the question stays open for deabte.

 ## GRADIENT DESCEND

-Gradient descend uses derivatives or slope of cost function to find the global minima in cost function to minimize the cost by going in opposite direction of gradient.
+Gradient descend in NN uses derivatives or slope of cost function to find the global minima in cost function to minimize the cost by going in opposite direction of gradient.
 Neural Networks uses partial derivatives for each weight and bias to minimize the error.

 ### Stochastic:

+Before updating the weights and biases, goes over one training example.
 Faster convergence on small datasets but slower on big datasets due to constant weight update Can avoid local minimas or premature convergence but has higher variance in results due to randomness